opennetworkinglab/aether-docs/onramp/blueprints.rst

 Multihop gNB's
 ~~~~~~~~~~~~~~~~~~~~~~

-By default onramp uses isolated networks for the N3(ex: 192.168.252.x) and
+By default OnRamp uses isolated networks for the N3(ex: 192.168.252.x) and
 N6(ex: 192.168.250.x) interfaces.
 This prevents gNB(which is on different
 subnet and located multiple hops away) connecting to the UPF on N3 interface.

-In order to support such deployment onramp provides an option to configure
+In order to support such deployment OnRamp provides an option to configure
 N3 IP from the same subnet as DATA_IFACE.
 It can be enabled by setting
 ``core.upf.multihop_gnb: true``